Srivatsav1801/training/python1/week5/Readme.md

 # Week 5:
-it is a set of programs to showcase Unit test in Python
+It is a set of programs to showcase Unit test in Python

 # Testing my twttr
-In a file called Twttr.py, reimplement Setting up my twttr from Problem Set 2, restructuring your code per the below, wherein shorten expects a str as input and returns that same str but with all vowels (A, E, I, O, and U) omitted, whether inputted in uppercase or lowercase.
+In a file called twttr.py, reimplement Setting up my twttr from Problem Set 2, restructuring your code per the below, wherein shorten expects a str as input and returns that same str but with all vowels (A, E, I, O, and U) omitted, whether inputted in uppercase or lowercase.

     def main():
         ...